 Students can also leave College during break time and lunch time as long as they return in time for lessons and behave appropriately when off campus.
 There are a variety of supermarkets and hot food outlets within a short walking distance of the college.

-At St. Francis Xavier Sixth Form College, academic intelligence isn’t our main focus for measuring success; we praise Vision
+At St. Francis Xavier Sixth Form College, academic intelligence isn’t our main focus for measuring success; we develop Listening, Speaking, Problem Solving, Creativity, Staying Positive, Aiming High, Leadership and Teamwork

 , guiding students through the challenging process of applying to university or apprenticeships.